achuchulev/terraform-ec2/README.md

 [![Build Status](https://travis-ci.org/achuchulev/terraform-ec2.svg?branch=master)](https://travis-ci.org/achuchulev/terraform-ec2)

-## The purpose of this repo is to demonstrate how to use terraform modules and sub-modules
+## The purpose of this repo is to demonstrate usage of terraform modules and sub-modules

 ### Prerequisits